-The computer runs the Pre-boot System Assessment (PSA), a series of initial tests of your system board, keyboard, display, memory, and hard drive
+The computer runs the Pre-boot System Assessment (PSA), a series of initial tests of your system board, keyboard, display, memory, hard drive, etc

-- During the assessment, answer any questions that appear. • - If failures are detected, the computer stops and beeps.
-To stop the ٠ assessment and restart the computer, press $\langle n \rangle$; to continue to the next test, press $\langle y \rangle$; to retest the component that failed, press $\langle r \rangle$. - If failures are detected during the Pre-boot System Assessment, write • down the error codes and contact Dell (see "Contacting Dell" on page 165).
+During the assessment, answer any questions that appear.

+- ٠ If a failures are detected, the computer stops and beeps.
+To stop the assessment and restart the computer, press $\langle n \rangle$; to continue to the next test, press $\langle y \rangle$; to retest the component that failed, press $\langle r \rangle$. - If failures are detected during the Pre-boot System Assessment, write • down the error code(s) and contact Dell (see "Contacting Dell" on page 201).